-- Verify safety pins for mast lock rod and mast lock bar are present and secured with a chain.
-Verify the mast lock bar spring is not broken or missing.
+- If the unit is stored outside, check for water inside the cabinet and generator before each use.
+If wet, dry the unit thoroughly before starting. - Inspect condition of electrical cords.
+DO NOT use the unit if insulation is cut or worn through. - Verify winch cables are in good condition and centered on each pulley.
+DO NOT use a cable that is kinked or starting to unravel. - Verify the safety pins for the mast lock rod and mast lock bar are present and secured with a chain.
+Check that the spring located in the mast lock bar is not broken or missing.
 Check the operation of the mast lock bar. - Verify the wheel lugs are present and properly tightened.
-Refer to Towing Safety. - Check the coolant level in the coolant overflow jug daily.
+Refer to Towing Safety. - Check the coolant level daily by inspecting the level in coolant overflow jug located near the radiator.
 Refer to the engine operator's manual for coolant recommendations and proper mixture.
 Normal operating level is between the 'full' and 'add' markings on the overflow jug. - AFTER ENGINE IS STOPPED AND COMPLETELY COOL, coolant may be added directly to the coolant overflow jug. - Check the oil level daily.
 Refer to the engine operator's manual for the appropriate oil specification.
-Verify the oil is correct for special operating conditions such as a change in season or climate. - DO NOT start the unit if the engine oil level is below the ADD mark on the dipstick. - Normal operating level is in the cross-hatch pattern between the full and add markings on the dipstick.
+Verify the oil is correct for special operating conditions such as a change in season or climate. - DO NOT start the unit if the engine oil level is below the add mark on the dipstick.

-- Add oil only if the oil level is below the add mark on the dipstick.
-DO NOT OVERFILL. - Check the fuel level. - If the unit is connected to a remote start or transfer switch, verify the remote switch is off and tagged.
+- Normal operating level is in the cross-hatch pattern between the full and add markings on the dipstick. - Add oil only if the oil level is below the add mark on the bottom of the cross-hatch pattern on the dipstick.
+DO NOT OVERFILL the crankcase. - · Check the fuel level. - If the unit is connected to a remote start or transfer switch, make sure the remote switch is also off and tagged.

 NOTE: If the engine was run out of fuel or the fuel tank was drained, it may be necessary to bleed the fuel lines.

-Refer to the engine operator's manual supplied with the unit.
+Refer to the engine operator's manual supplied with the unit